LGBTQIA+ Family Building

-The Fertility and Reproductive Medicine Center at Washington University provides advanced reproductive assistance in an environment that is supportive and comfortable for all patients wishing to build a family.
+The Fertility & Reproductive Medicine Center at Washington University provides advanced reproductive assistance in an environment that is supportive and comfortable for all individuals who want to build a family.

 Options for women

-Lesbian couples have two fertilization options – intrauterine insemination and in vitro fertilization – and can choose to use sperm from an anonymous or a known donor.
+Same sex female couples and/or single females have two fertilization options – intrauterine insemination and in vitro fertilization – and can choose to use sperm from an anonymous or a known donor.
 We have an extensive network of sperm banks that we work with and can refer you to a reputable sperm bank that fits your needs.

 Furthermore, we are well versed in the FDA guidelines regulating tissue donation and we adhere to these rules.